chrismsimpson/CoralMK1/SPEC.md

 ```

 ```
-using func MyLibrary.myFunc as myFuncAlais
+using func MyLibrary.myFunc as myFuncAlias
 ```

 ```